YiLimath/YiLimath.github.io/_posts/2025-01-01-blog-post-1-Metric-Birational.md

 ---
 ## Part VII.
 Effective Birationality and Boundedness

 Now the estimates are used quantitatively.
-The constants in Parts II and III become explicit bounds on the multiple of $K_X$ that gives a birational map, and boundedness of the family follows from that bound together with a lower bound on volume.
+The constants in Parts I and II become explicit bounds on the multiple of $K_X$ that gives a birational map, and boundedness of the family follows from that bound together with a lower bound on volume.

+Note-VII.1 Cutting Log Canonical Centers and the Theorem of Angehrn and Siu *(in preparation)*

+Note-VII.2 Effective Base Point Freeness and Separation of Jets *(in preparation)*

-Note-VII.1 Volumes, the DCC Conjecture, and the Statement of Birational Boundedness *(in preparation)*
+Note-VII.3 Volumes, the DCC Conjecture, and the Statement of Birational Boundedness *(in preparation)*

-Note-VII.2 Effective Birationality of Pluricanonical Maps: the Analytic Argument *(in preparation)*
+Note-VII.4 Effective Birationality of Pluricanonical Maps: the Analytic Argument *(in preparation)*

-Note-VII.3 Birational Boundedness for Varieties of General Type *(in preparation)*
+Note-VII.5 Birational Boundedness for Varieties of General Type *(in preparation)*

 ---